 The Compensation Committee's members at December 31, 2010 were Vicky A. Bailey, Keith F. Carney and David B. Kilpatrick.
 Dwight D. Scott, who served on the Company's Board as a representative of GSO Capital Partners LP from August 15, 2008 through December 9, 2010, served as Chairman of the Compensation Committee until he resigned from the Compensation Committee on February 22, 2010.
-Effective February 22, 2010, Ms. Bailey was appointed as Chair and as a member of the Compensation Committee has been determined by the Board to be "independent" as defined by the NYSE Amex Equities listing standards and by the SEC.
+Effective February 22, 2010, Ms. Bailey was appointed as Chair and as a member of the Compensation Committee.
+Each member of the Compensation Committee has been determined by the Board to be "independent" as defined by the NYSE Amex Equities listing standards and by the SEC.
 The Compensation Committee held 9 meetings during 2010.
 The Compensation Committee reviews and approves the compensation policies, practices and plans of the Company pursuant to a written charter, which is available on our website at www.cheniere.com.
-The Chairman of the Compensation Committee meetings.
+The Chairman of the Compensation Committee, in consultation with other Compensation Committee members, members of management and the compensation consultant, determines the agenda and dates of Compensation Committee meetings.